HRizwan1/2019-team-06f/reports/sprint-06/report.md

 **Daniel** - For this sprint my primary focus was on CSS media queries for mobile versions cleaning up the view and adjusting it to better fit smaller screens.
 Queries for Samsung S9/S9+ were also added to accommodate the top phone makers.
 I also successfully rebuild the servers using vault to pass the values instead of using a .json file.
 Overall, I believe our team has made a great progress on the project and although some parts can be polished up and more can be added, it is close to production state as is.
 I've learned a lot from this project and the experience will be useful going forward with a career in the IT field.

 **Sarina** - As our team is wrapping up this project, we are tying together the nuts and bolts.
 My main focus during this sprint was to to prepare for our final presentation and final report.
 The big goal for this sprint was to make sure that we could integrate vault into our project and deploy it on every machine.
 I spent time this sprint trying to rebuild my servers, I struggled with this a bit having to rebuild 3 times (on 3 seperate days) due to mistakes with destroy steps and my secrets.
 The third time was a success due the great help from my teammate hasan.
 Also my focus was working on our final report and making changes wherever needed, according to last sprint feedback.
-I sought information/clarifications needed to update our report.

 **Jason** -